 Minigrants

 CURM provides funding and training for participating faculty members to set up academic-year undergraduate research groups for early stage students at their own institution in collaboration with faculty and students at a partner institution.
 To be eligible for an award, the institutional partnership must be between a two-year or community college and a four-year institution.
 Ideally, the four-year institution will be one that students at the two-year institution will be likely to transfer into.
+If you would like to see a list of faculty who are looking for partners, here is a spreadsheet with submitted names.
+If you would like to put your name on the list, please complete this form.

 Requirements of a funded research group: